 She enjoys building productive relationships with children and families, and gives every child the confidence they need to participate in activities important to them.

 Kate’s approach to therapy is holistic and highly adaptable.
 She works with the child and their support system to develop practical and functional intervention plans, and she provides parents with evidence-based strategies to improve their child’s skills.

-Highly adaptable in her approach, Kate works to ensure the best possible outcome for each patient’s individual need.
-Most recently she has focused on children with Autism Spectrum Disorder and other developmental delays, including toilet training, feeding and mealtime challenges in earlier years, as well as social and behavioural difficulties within school and play.
+She has considerable experience working with children with autism spectrum disorder (ASD) and other developmental delays, including toilet training, feeding and mealtime challenges in the early years, as well as social and behavioural difficulties within school and play.
 She is also able to administer assessment to support the diagnosis of ASD.

-Kate completed her Bachelor of Occupational Therapy at the University of Queensland in 2012 and is currently completing Master of Education in Applied Behaviour Analysis at Monash University.
+Kate completed a Bachelor of Occupational Therapy (BOT) at the University of Queensland in 2012 and has completed further studies in behaviour analysis.